 (2) As used in this section, "passenger space" means a space reserved exclusively for the use of passengers and includes, but is not limited to, berthing areas, staterooms, bathrooms, toilets, libraries, writing rooms, lounges, dining rooms, saloons, smoking rooms, and recreational rooms.
 The space need not be part of or adjacent to a berthing area to be considered a passenger space.
+Spaces used by both passengers and crew members (e.g., first aid stations), or used for passenger support but not accessible to passengers at all times (e.g., vaults on a gaming vessel) cannot be exempted as passenger space.

-(3) A passenger space located on or above the first deck above the uppermost complete deck is exempt from gross tonnage.
+(3) A passenger space located on, or above the first deck above the uppermost complete deck is exempt from tonnage.
+To qualify as the first deck above the uppermost complete deck, the deck must be at least six inches above the uppermost complete deck at all points along its length.